 A conviction for felony theft of property or services valued at more than $100,000 is associated with a term of imprisonment of up to 20 years and a fine of up to $25,000.
 As with misdemeanor offenses, convictions for additional convictions of felony theft may result in harsher penalties (see § 7-104 of Maryland’s criminal law code).

-A lawyer for theft in Montgomery County could answer specific questions regarding the possible penalties for convictions of any misdemeanor or felony theft offenses.
+A MoCo theft attorney could answer specific questions regarding the possible penalties for convictions of any misdemeanor or felony theft offenses.

 Reasons to Seek Legal Help

 Rather than facing theft charges alone, a defendant could have an attorney represent them during all legal proceedings.
 A theft lawyer in Montgomery could examine the evidence presented against a person and gather the necessary proof to dispute any allegations thrown their way.
 Montgomery County theft lawyers could also fight on that individual’s behalf to obtain the best possible legal outcome, answer legal questions an accused person may have, and explain the ramifications of a possible conviction.

 Talking to a Montgomery County Theft Attorney

 You may not have to fight theft charges on your own.
 When you hire a theft lawyer, you could have someone on your side fighting to help you achieve the best legal result possible.
 Contact a Montgomery County theft lawyer for legal representation today.